Roman Polanski: Sexual abuse

 In 1988, Gailey sued Polanski.
 Among other things, the suit alleged sexual assault, false imprisonment, seduction of a minor, and intentional infliction of emotional distress.
 In 1993, Polanski agreed to settle with his victim.
 In August 1996, Polanski still owed her $604,416; court filings confirm that the settlement was completed by 1997 via a confidential financial arrangement.
 The victim, now married and going by the name Samantha Geimer, stated in a 2003 interview with Larry King that the police and media had been slow at the time of the assault to believe her account, which she attributed to the social climate of the era.
 In 2008, she stated, "I don't wish for him to be held to further punishment or consequences."

 On 26 September 2009, Polanski was arrested while in Switzerland at the request of United States authorities.
 The arrest brought renewed attention to the case and stirred controversy, particularly in the United States and Europe.
 Polanski was defended by many prominent individuals, including Hollywood celebrities and European artists and politicians, who called for his release.
 American public opinion was reported to run against him, and polls in France and Poland showed that strong majorities favored his extradition to the United States.

-Polanski was jailed near Zürich for two months, then put under house arrest at his home in Gstaad while awaiting the results of his extradition appeals.
+Polanski was jailed near Zurich for two months, then put under house arrest at his home in Gstaad while awaiting the results of his extradition appeals.
 On 12 July 2010, the Swiss rejected the United States' request, declared Polanski a "free man" and released him from custody.
+A year later, he was invited to the 2011 Zurich Film Festival where he received a lifetime achievement award.
 An Interpol red notice was issued in 1978 after he fled the United States, limiting his movements to France, Switzerland, and Poland.
-His name is no longer found on Interpol's wanted list.
+However, his name is no longer found on Interpol's wanted list.

-During a television interview on 10 March 2011, Geimer blamed the media, reporters, the court, and the judge for having caused "way more damage to me and my family than anything Roman Polanski has ever done", and opined that the judge was using her and Polanski for the media exposure.
+During a television interview on 10 March 2011, Geimer blamed the media, reporters, the court, and the judge for having caused "way more damage to me and my family than anything Roman Polanski has ever done", and opined that the judge was using her and Polanski for media exposure.